ciscoheat/immutable-hx/README.md

 }
 ```

-It's using macros for enforcing this at compile-time, so it won't slow down your code.
+The library is using macros for enforcing this at compile-time only, so it won't slow down your code.
+It may affect compilation time a bit, so in certain cases you may choose to disable all checking with `-D disable-immutable`.

 ## ES6-style